peymanmajidi/peymanmajidi/README.md

 My primary programming languages are `C#` and `Python`.
 I enjoy coding and creating new worlds.
 I've started my carrier officially in <kbd>2009</kbd>.
 Most of my activities are in the field of logistics, intelligence, the Internet of Things, and automation.
 I enjoy programming and would <ins>love to share</ins> that pleasure with others, so I decided to record and publish videos for starters focusing on "programming pleasure".
 - 🔭 I’m currently working on Mahan Air EXpress ✈
 - 🌱 I’m currently learning ⋮⋮⋮ROS
-- 📫 How to reach: my email address is me@peymanmajidi.ir
+- 📫 How to reach: me@peymanmajidi.ir
 - 😄 How to Pronounce my name: Peyman /peɪ mɑːn/

 Projects